pauldambra/blog_source/_posts/2023-03-05-office-363-thread.md

 Well, maybe one, a small set of Co-op employees had access to slack and g-suite in Co-op Digital.
 But in the rest of Co-op they were using installed (i.e. local only) old versions of Office (**without video-conferencing and chat**).
 For them, maybe Office 365 was an improvement - and certainly it made remote work during the pandemic possible.

-But for me, it was a constant source of frustration and amazment.
+But for me, it was a constant source of frustration.

 I'm sure that there are great people working on Office with care and attention but I didn't _experience_ that.
 It was like being haunted and losing your mind all in one go.
 I had a habit of [tooting my frustrations](https://twitter.com/pauldambra/status/1185848202249023488).
 I'm aware of them having been submitted as evidence in one procurement process.
 I don't think they swung the decision.